GRMiller/saint-hedwig/site/content/pages/test2.md

 text:
   background-color: green
   text: |-
     Test some paragraphs

-    Out to see how this works.
+    Out to see how this works

     Hopefully
 ---